elixir-maru/maru/guide/getting_started.md

         mix new my_app

-2. Add lazymaru to your `mix.exs1` dependencies:
+2. Add lazymaru to your `mix.exs` dependencies:

         def deps do
           [ {:lazymaru, github: "falood/lazymaru"} ]